 2. Commissioned from Scripture

-The day I received Christ as my Savior I surrendered to Him as Lord.
+The day I received Christ as my Savior I began to regularly submit to Him as Lord.
 Since then, my life-aim has been to do His will and accomplish His work.
-Through the plain command of His Word, He has commissioned me to go make disciples of all nations (Mt.
-28:18-20).
+Through the plain command of His Word, He has commissioned his people to go make disciples of all nations (Mt.
+28:18-20), and I desire to obey this command.
 In several instances, while reading the Scriptures, the Spirit has stirred my heart to get up, go, and speak.
 “Now therefore arise, go.”
 (Josh.
 1:2) “Go, and say.”
 (Is 6:9).
 I respond, “Here am I Lord, send me.”

 3. Directed through Desire

 Through the desire He has placed in my heart, God is providentially leading me to go make disciples in a foreign nation (cf. Ps.37:4; Ps.
 145:19).
 Through the years He has kindled this desire through missionary biographies, presentations, trips, and especially a mission internship in Cambodia.
-Above all, His Spirit has fueled this desire through passages from His Word and times of prayer.
+Above all, His Spirit has fueled this desire through the Word and times of prayer.

 4. Confirmed by His Church

-On March 25th, 2012 the elders of Trinity Bible Church ordained Matt into the gospel ministry after judging his spiritual gifts and examining his Christian experience, call to ministry, and views of Bible Doctrine.
+On March 25th, 2012 the elders of Trinity Bible Church ordained me into the gospel ministry after judging my spiritual gifts and examining my Christian experience, call to ministry, and views of Bible Doctrine.
 We thank God for Pastor Greg Mazak and the entire Trinity Bible Church family who have faithfully encouraged us and supported us on our journey toward making disciples among the nations.

 5. Equipped with His Gifts

 With Paul, I confess that I am not sufficient in myself, but my sufficiency is from God (2 Cor.
 2:16).
 When I consider the challenges and sufferings of missionary life, the oppression and struggle of spiritual warfare and the continual battle against my own depraved heart, I am fully convinced that doing work of the ministry is impossible in my own strength.
 Yet my God has made me competent to be a minister of the gospel (2 Cor.
 3:5-6), equipping me with the gifts of His Spirit, His Word, prayer, and the Church.
-Without Him I can do nothing, but with Him, all things are possible.
+One of the foundation themes of my life, which I long to experience in deeper reality it this: Without Him I can do nothing, but with Him, all things are possible.

 Like the apostle Paul, I thank Him who has given me strength, Christ Jesus our Lord, because He judged me faithful, appointing me to His service (1 Tim.
 1:12).
 I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God (Acts 20:24).
-I lean on God to help me cross the finish line of my life as a good and faithful steward of His grace (1 Pt.
+O Lord, my God, help me cross the finish line of my life as a good and faithful steward of your grace (1 Pt.
 4:10; 1 Cor.
 4:1-2).